-Since graduating from the University of Pretoria in 2002, he has taught Physical Education and Health in boys’ boarding schools in South Africa and New Zealand.
-He has also been highly involved in water polo at an elite level.
-He coached the South African national schoolboys’ team, and is currently assistant coach of the NZ men’s team, which includes Old Boy Louis Clark.
+Since graduating from the University of Pretoria, he has taught Physical Education and Health in leading boys’ boarding schools in South Africa and New Zealand.
+He has also been highly involved in Water Polo at an elite level, serving as a FINA International Water Polo referee as well as a coach on both the South Africa and New Zealand National Water Polo programmes.

 Welcome from Head of Flower's House

 Flower's is unique in its own right.
 Although the House is new, tradition and history still runs deep.

 Flower’s House is unique – although new, tradition and history still run deeply in our boarding House.